 - Letting go

-What are the benefits of Mindfulness practice and meditation ?
+What are the benefits of Mindfulness practice ?

 Practice can have numerous benefits, everything from decreased stress and sadness, increased level focus and happiness, pain reduction, better sleep, anxiety control, greater resilience, greater confidence and self esteem its a long list of evidence based research.